Amalekh-Biju/anwar/README.md

-# Nellupura by Tejus - Luxury Homestay Website
+# Anwar Sports Arena - Event Venue Website

-A modern, responsive website for **Nellupura by Tejus**, a luxury homestay located in the tranquil village of Nellupura, Kerala.
+A modern, responsive website for **Anwar Sports Arena**, a versatile event venue perfect for weddings, parties, corporate events, and celebrations.
 Built with Astro, Vue.js, and TailwindCSS for optimal performance and user experience.

-## 🏡 About the Project
+## About

-Nellupura by Tejus is a charming private retreat nestled amidst rolling hills and serene paddy fields in Kerala.
-This website showcases the property's luxury accommodations, amenities, activities, and provides booking functionality for guests.
+Anwar Sports Arena is a stunning event venue featuring professional lighting, sound systems, and spacious layout perfect for memorable occasions.
+This website showcases the venue's capabilities, services, amenities, and provides booking functionality for events.

 ### Key Features